Source code for django_registration.validators

 #

-# Credit for basic idea and most of the list to Geoffrey Thomas's blog
+# Credit for basic idea and most of the list to Geoffrey Thomas's blog post about names

-# https://ldpreload.com/blog/names-to-reserve
+# to reserve: https://ldpreload.com/blog/names-to-reserve

 SPECIAL_HOSTNAMES = [